 - Create a page on the website for this webinar

-- Paste the embed code into the new created page
+- Paste the embed code into the newly created page

 - Before the event starts, go back to events and click start hangout/start streaming

-- To add other host, on the top of the player click on Invite People
+- To add other hosts, on the top of the player click on Invite People

 - Add them by email (they need to have a Google account) or by sending them the link – they still need the Google account

-- If you have a presentation, second button from the left side panel on the player is Screenshare – share the whole screen or just an app – like only PowerPoint
+- If you have a presentation, the second button from the left side panel on the player is Screenshare – share the whole screen or just an app – like PowerPoint

 And here is the final result